Admin-7/Mr-Robot-techniques/Accomplices-and-allies.md

 The Anarcho-Tech NYC collective is but one of a number of affinity groups organizing against fascism.
 This page lists other groups with whom we have some collaboration.
 None of these links are endorsements; ask a comrade about the specific work being done if you're interested in learning more about our work.

-> 📝 Editor's note: Please keep this list alphabetized for ease of reference, and focus on groups who have shown an interest in actual collaboration, not just a link-dump of groups we know exist.
+> 📝 Editor's note: Please keep this list alphabetized for ease of reference, and try to focus on groups who have shown an interest in actual collaboration, not just a link-dump of groups we know exist.
 (Thank you!)

 * [ActSecure](https://actsecure.github.io/) - Loose collection of technologists working to help activists secure themselves before, during, and after actions.
 * [A World Without Police](http://aworldwithoutpolice.org) - Online journal and organizer's resource inviting you "to think and act with other visionaries, and find ways to achieve a police-free world."